tsileo/microblog.pub/README.md

 microblog.pub implements an [ActivityPub](http://activitypub.rocks/) server, it implements both the client to server API and the federated server to server API.

-Compatible with [Mastodon](https://github.com/tootsuite/mastodon) (which is not following the spec closely), but will drop OStatus messages.

 Activities are verified using HTTP Signatures or by fetching the content on the remote server directly.

 ## Running your instance